dnsge/twitch-mobile-emotes/README.md

         Path to cache files (leave empty to disable) -emoticon-host string
-        Host header to expect from Emoticon requests (default "static-cdn.jtvnw.net") -high-res
+        Host header to expect from Emoticon requests (default "static-cdn.jtvnw.net") -ideal-gifs string
-        Whether to always use high-resolution emotes (default true) -ideal-gifs string
         Path to ideal gif frames file (leave empty to disable, only works with file cache) -no-gifs